thomasmikava/stafly/API.md

 ```

 That's it!
-Whenever you will try to get the value from the store, you will get it!
+Whenever you will try to get the value from the store, you will get an array, which consists of values received from `Item` components.

-Now, if you want to use object instead of `asArray`, you `asMultiKey`:
+Now, if you want to use an object instead of an array, use `asMultiKey`:

 ```ts